-- Numerical amount must match written amount on deeds and mortgages.
+Numerical amount must match written amount on deeds and mortgages.

-- Book and page numbers of mortgages must appear on all documents that refer back to this document.
+> - Book and page numbers of mortgages must appear on all documents associated with the original mortgage.

-- Multiple documents constituting one transaction must clearly indicate on each document the order of recording.
+> - Multiple documents constituting one transaction must clearly indicate on each document the order of recording.

-- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes.
+> - Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.

-- Deeds and mortgages and assignments must have certified grantee / mortgagee address; certifications should be signed.
+> - Deeds and mortgages and assignments must have certified grantee / mortgagee address; certifications should be signed.

-- All checks must include the account holder's address.
+> - All checks must include the account holder's address.

+>

-Additional County RequirementsIn addition to the above items Montgomery County requires:
+> Additional County RequirementsIn addition to the above items Montgomery County requires:

+>

-- A PIN (parcel identifier number) number must be on all documents.
+> - A PIN (parcel identifier number) number must be on all documents.
 This is a 12-digit number in our county.